Support for inclusive education can involve many things, including:

 - Take full responsibility for the education of all children in their classroom.

 Taking responsibility for teaching all children does not always happen.
-Sometimes, teachers believe that others (for example, resource and methods teachers or teacher assistants) should have the main responsibility for teaching children with disabilities.
+Sometimes, teachers believe that others (for example, Education Support Teachers-Resource (EST-Resource) or educational assistants) should have the main responsibility for teaching children with disabilities.
 However, taking responsibility for teaching all children does not mean that teachers must do it alone.

 Ways to Support Teachers and Your Child in Regular Classrooms

 Within the school, there may be various sources of support for teachers and children.
-Three of the main ways to provide support are through resource and methods teachers, teacher assistants, and other children.
+Three of the main ways to provide support are through Education Support Teachers-Resource (EST-Resource), educational assistants, and other children.

 Most schools have specialist teachers who are not responsible for a classroom but who provide valuable support for classroom teachers.
-These are called resource and methods teachers.
+These are called Education Support Teachers-Resource (EST-Resource).
 They may have some special training or experience for them to provide help to regular classroom teachers and children.

 - They provide direct assistance to classroom teachers on ways to use the lessons to achieve education goals that have been set for children with disabilities.